marcoieni/trusted-publishing-action-draft/README.md

 - [ ] write more docs or link to more docs
 - [ ] add license
 - [ ] test that the token output is set as sensitive, if possible
-- [ ] ensure that the dist files are the same as CI
 - [ ] simplify the rollup configuration